-In a world that likes to label artists and relegate their creative efforts to a certain box, chart, or genre, there are still visionaries who refuse to be defined.
-As a Southern Jewish born young man, Tristan Jackson is one of those artists.
-His diverse resume looks like it should have been the work of at least five people.
-An accomplished actor and award-winning director, Jackson is also an acclaimed songwriter with credits in multiple genres, a compelling live performer and skilled boxer who holds an undefeated record as a National Golden Gloves Champ.
+In a world that likes to label artists and relegate their creative efforts to a certain box, chart, or genre, There are still visionaries who refuse to be defined. as a southern Jewish-born young man, Tristan Jackson is one of those artists. his diverse resume looks like it should have been the work of at least five people.
+An accomplished actor and award-winning director, Jackson is also an acclaimed songwriter with credits in multiple genres, a compelling live performer, and a skilled boxer who holds an undefeated record as a national golden gloves champ.

-At a time when modern country music has become an intriguing blend of pop, rock, blues, and hip hop; Jackson’s eclectic tastes just might make him the quintessential Nashville act.
-“Country tells great stories, and that's what I want to do.
-I want to tell stories of my journey," says Jackson, who sees country music as the prime vehicle to share those stories.
+At a time when modern country music has become an intriguing blend of pop, rock, blues, and hip hop; Jackson’s eclectic tastes just might make him the quintessential Nashville artist.
+"Country tells great stories, and that's what I want to do.
+I want to tell stories of my journey," says Jackson, who sees Country music as the prime vehicle to share those stories.
 "Country fans today listen to more than just country.
-They love matchbox twenty.
-They love Garth Brooks.
+They love Matchbox Twenty. they love Garth Brooks.
 There's not one dial anymore."

-Jackson’s varied tastes influence his writing and performing.
-He credits his energetic stage presence to his two major influences---Garth Brooks and Guns N’ Roses Axl Rose.
-A compelling live performer who has opened for country acts like Sara Evans and rock bands such as Fuel, it's not unusual to see Jackson jump into the crowd, serenading some fans, and taking selfies with others.
+Jackson’s varied tastes influence his writing and performing. he credits his energetic stage presence to his two major influences---Garth Brooks and Guns n' Roses.
+A compelling live performer who has opened for country acts like Sara Evans, John Pardi, Parmalee, and rock bands such as Fuel, it's not unusual to see Jackson jump into the crowd, serenading some fans, and taking selfies with others.
 He has a natural charisma and a love of people that helps forge an instant connection.